erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 This might be a better choice than the gene name in some cases, but note that the E.C. number will be shared by all proteins catalyzing a reaction.
 If an enzyme consists of multiple proteins or different, non-homologous, proteins catalyze the reaction, all will have the same E.C. number.

+### Protein profile exercise

+Find profiles for some of the enzymes from the pathway you looked up in the [protein database exercise](#protein-database-exercise).

 ## Testing your profiles

 The TARA Oceans project has collected a lot of metagenomic and metatranscriptomic sequences, which has been turned into gene catalogs.